 Do I need a lawyer to file for divorce in West Virginia?

 Thousands of people divorce in West Virginia every year without hiring a lawyer.
-West Virginia 3StepDivorce™ gives you all the divorce documents required by the court.

 When spouses cannot agree about the terms and conditions of their divorce, they sometimes end up in court where a judge makes decisions for them.
 This is called a contested divorce, and hiring a lawyer is a good idea in this case.

 When a case is uncontested and both parties are willing to sign, (when you and you spouse agree about everything) filing your own divorce is a common choice in order to cut down legal expenses.

 What are the residency requirements for a West Virginia divorce?